There’s some confusion about what people are paying for when purchasing a theme, so we’ll outline some of the most common questions or misconceptions.

-Do I get free support to make changes?
+Do I get support

 Our support helps paying customers to set up their theme like the demo sites.
 We have an extensive set of tutorials to accomplish this.
 If you get stuck, or the tutorials are unclear, reach out to us using the support form and we can update them for clarity.

 Our role in the blogging ecosystem is theme design and initial setup.
 Think of us more like an architect you’re buying a floor plan from: we’re at the beginning stages of development and assist in the setup process, but once you’ve built the house (eg. set the blog up like the demo site), it’s your own responsibility to do the maintenance.

 The on-going maintenance (like house cleaners, or a property manager) is a separate role for paid services, or you can learn to do it yourself.

 We frequently get asked for guidance, help, advice or questions that are unrelated to setting up the theme like the demo site.